ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 > **Note:**
 > ***If you already have an AMPL image previously built from either option 1 or 2, go to this [step](#use-an-existing-image-to-start-a-container) to start/run a container.***

-## Prerequisite: Download and install Docker
+## Prerequisite Download and install Docker

 If you don't have a Docker Desktop installed, please follow instructions here: https://www.docker.com/get-started.